 Program in Physical Therapy

-Faculty Research and Teaching Opportunity with the Program in Physical Therapy at Washington University School of Medicine
+Faculty Position in Neurologic/Geriatric Physical Therapy with the Program in Physical Therapy at Washington University School of Medicine in Saint Louis

 Salary and benefits are competitive and commensurate with credentials and experience.
-Competitive start-up package commensurate with the candidate's qualifications and needs are available with this position.
-For more information about the Program in Physical Therapy and Washington University, visit our website at https://pt.wustl.edu/.
+For more information about the Program Physical Therapy and Washington University, visit our website at https://pt.wustl.edu/.

 An Equal Opportunity Affirmative Action Employer